Trusted timestamping: Creating a timestamp

 The technique is based on digital signatures and hash functions.
-First a hash is calculated from the data.
-A hash is a sort of digital fingerprint of the original data: a string of bits that is practically impossible to duplicate with any other set of data.
+First a hash is calculated from the original data.
+A hash is a sort of digital fingerprint of data: a string of bits that is computationally infeasible to duplicate with any other set of data, provided a secure, modern hashing algorithm is used.
 If the original data is changed then this will result in a completely different hash.
 This hash is sent to the TSA.
 The TSA concatenates a timestamp to the hash and calculates the hash of this concatenation.
 This hash is in turn digitally signed with the private key of the TSA.
 This signed hash + the timestamp is sent back to the requester of the timestamp who stores these with the original data (see diagram).

-Since the original data cannot be calculated from the hash (because the hash function is a one way function), the TSA never gets to see the original data, which allows the use of this method for confidential data.
+Since the original data cannot be derived from its hash (because the hash function is a one way function), the TSA can never see the original data, which allows the use of this method for confidential data.